There is no better place for an adventurous backpacker than Africa

 Africa remains one of the most unique, unspoiled and interesting travel destinations in the World and yet many backpackers have yet to discover all the treasures this fascinating continent has to offer.
 Only in Africa you can ride ostriches, dive with sharks and stalk lions all in one day.
-Only in Africa can you go wine tasting, bungee jumping and trekking in deep dark jungles with mountain gorillas on one trip.
-There really is no better place for an adventurous backpacker than Africa.
+In Africa you can go wine tasting, bungee jumping and trekking in deep dark jungles with mountain gorillas on one trip.

 Below we take you through 10 of the most backpacker-friendly travel destinations in Africa that are sure to fill you with wanderlust and a sense of adventure!